Denosumab

 Are there any side effects?

 Most people who take denosumab do not experience side effects.
-Tell your specialist/GP if you are concerned about possible side effects.
+Tell your rheumatologist/GP if you are concerned about possible side effects.

 Most common side effects include: